-Anterior cervical discectomy and fusion is a combined surgical procedure to decompress spinal nerves and stabilize the cervical spine.
-This surgery is performed to relieve pain, numbness and weakness in the neck, shoulder, and arms, and to provide stability in this portion of the spine.
-As the name indicates, this procedure is performed through an incision at the front, or anterior, of one side of the neck.
-With this surgical approach, the disc can be accessed without disturbing the spinal cord, the neck muscles and uninvolved spinal nerves.
-The operation is performed under general anesthesia.
+An anterior cervical discectomy and fusion (ACDF) is a combined surgical procedure that we use to decompress spinal nerves and stabilize the cervical spine (neck).
+We perform this surgery to relieve pain, numbness and weakness in the neck, shoulder, and arms, and to provide stability in the cervical (neck) portion of the spine.

 We generally recommend an ACDF to remove a damaged disc that is causing debilitating pain due to compressed nerves or when there is excessive motion between the vertebrae.
 This can be due to a fracture or congenital anomaly, but the majority of patients develop damage from progressive, chronic degenerative disease.
 Often, this occurs as a result of osteoarthritis or a herniated disc.

 An ACDF is considered when there has been severe damage to the upper spine due to a fracture, a congenital anomaly, or a disc condition such as osteoarthritis or herniation.
 An ACDF is usually performed when a patient is experiencing debilitating pain because cervical nerves are being compressed or when there is excessive motion between the vertebrae of the cervical spine.